Dearly Beloved — Excerpt

 AUDALADE

-You’ll only hear your dreams shatter.
+Here your dreams shatter.

 CLEYA

-Don’t add foul breath to the fragrant room, Aunt Audalade; this is where prophecies are fulfilled, not made.
+Don’t add foul breath to the room, Aunt Audalade; this is where prophecies are fulfilled, not made.

 MADRIGOLA